BlueberryTechnologies/BlueberryTech/internal-updates.md

+## Latest Internal Updates

+---

-### 9/12/23 - Employee Login
+### Employee Login

-- New Jobs and Order Section Launched.
-- Keep an eye out for v1 of the site.
+- You can now login and access certain features of the website.

+### Server Information

+- There is now a hub for all server information.
+You can access the server's database and perform additions/removals.